bj63/marai-frontend/docs/npm-troubleshooting.md

 # npm Installation Troubleshooting

 When dependency installs fail, start with the basics below.
-These steps focus on the `403 Forbidden` response that can appear when fetching scoped packages such as `@nomicfoundation/hardhat-toolbox`.
+The main frontend install no longer touches scoped packages, but the Solidity toolchain that lives under [`contracts/`](../contracts) still pulls `@nomicfoundation/hardhat-toolbox`.
+These steps focus on the `403 Forbidden` response that can appear when fetching those scoped packages.

 ## 1. Confirm your npm account is verified